 51. Having the kids make their own bauble every year

 52. Read the Night Before Christmas on Christmas Eve

 53. If you are hosting Christmas, get everyone to bring a salad or dessert so you can relax!

 54. Go to church

-55. All presents opened on Christmas eve
+55. Open one present on Christmas eve

-56. Swimming in the afternoon
+56. Go swimming in the afternoon

 60. Give the neighbours novelty jellybeans as a present.

-Regardless of the Christmas Traditions you do OR DONT adopt- we wish you and your family the best, the safest and the most magical christmas you could hope for.
+Regardless of the Christmas Traditions you do OR DONT adopt- we wish you and your family the best, the safest and the most magical Christmas you could hope for.